AjayKumarSahu20/svn_SHVCSoftware/branches/SHM-6-dev/doc/readme.txt

 For AVC base layer tests the following should be used: cfg/layers_avcbase.cfg configuration file
- -ibl <BLrecon.yuv> option to specify the reconstructed base layer input Additionally for decoder, –wdt <BLwidth> –hgt <BLheight> to specify the base layer width and height
+ -ibl <BLrecon.yuv> option to specify the reconstructed base layer input